Supporting Educational Needs – Information Report 2018/19

 Joining the school and moving on

 We encourage all new children to visit the school before starting.
-For children who did not attend our Nursery class, we receive EYFS profiles from local childminders and other pre-school provision.
+For children who did not attend in our Nursery class, we receive EYFS profiles from local childminders and other pre-school provision.
 We visit nurseries wherever possible.
-This helps to ensure early identification of needs enabling the school to put in the appropriate interventions and involvement with SEN agencies from the off.
-For children coming in to school where a SEND issue has already been identified a meeting with the SENCO and class teacher is recommended prior to their start date.
+The merger in 2016 with the pre school on site means that the teaching staff have already had daily access to the children who will join the foundation group and will be aware very early on of any needs or involvement with SEN agencies.
+For children with SEND a meeting with the SENCo is recommended.

 Developments this year